ozzieba/aider/prompt_patterns.md

 > NameError: uninitialized constant ProductionAudit::Recon (NameError)

+> Let's add some logging to figure out what the issue is

+> hmm, still getting no real logs

+> hmm, still getting no real logs, I think it's not even getting to the callback

+> there is no LnceSearch.batch_search, use the same methods as batch_import.py and the associated files

+> ah the steps progress is reset to zero in the callback, so the final  progress is 20

+> hmm, should be many rows # cat tmp/production_audit/reports/bates_ranges.csv_20250221_101841.csv ...

+> hmm, bates report seems to be writing one csv row at a time, and overwriting itself each time...

+> Should RD2.is_slip_sheeted? be returning true?
+Can we fix this test, or would more logging help?

+> hmm, something is doing substitution or something...
+Extracting with command: 7z x -so -p'h:T'(wb5l@.[KV/g+2-4'(wb5l@.[KV/g+2-4' ...
+Syntax error: "(" unexpected

 ### 4. Code Analysis & Explanation

 These prompts leverage the AI for code comprehension and analysis without requesting any code changes.
 This includes asking for architectural advice or exploring different implementation strategies.